skryblans

 They arrived, set up home, and we had the room, so I let them stay and leave them to it.

-I like it being wild, and I like the thought of our little patch being an oasis in the relative wildlife desert of the agricultural land surrounding us.
-The randomness and spontaneity of the universe in a little green microcosm.
-And nature has rewarded us by giving us hours of pleasure watching it all being enjoyed by plentiful creatures, insect, bird and mammal.
+I like it being wild, and I like the thought of our little patch being an oasis in the relative wildlife desert of the curated agricultural land surrounding us.
+The randomness and spontaneity of the universe in my little green overgrown refuge.
+And nature has rewarded us, by giving us hours of pleasure watching it all being enjoyed by the plentiful creatures, insect, bird and mammal.

-However, I just found, after clearing all the grass that I let grow long for the spring/summer seasons (I do 'No Mow May'.
-And June, July and August—in fact, I only mow it once a year at the end of August), another new oak sapling.
+However, I just found, after clearing all the grass that I let grow long for the spring/summer seasons, another new oak sapling.
 It's tiny and obviously relatively young at about 20cm tall.

 Sadly it's only a meter away from the existing five year old one, so for the first time I'm going to have to remove this new arrival as it's too close to the one that got there first.
 It's fine at the moment, while both trees are young, but it will be shaded out and out-competed in future, so won't be able to survive well later on.
 But I will look for somewhere else in the garden where an oak tree will be a good addition, and where it might to be able to do well.